joshbruegger/go-labels/.github/copilot-instructions.md

 We use bun for managing our dependencies and to build and deploy our project.

 Our project is developed using SvelteKit.
 We use Svelte 5, so do not use legacy Svelte 4 syntax.
+This includes using runes like `$state()` instead of `export let`.

 We use the `svelte-adapter-bun` adapter to use bun as a server.